msoe-sisyphus-sd/msoe-sis-wiki/Color-Smoothing-Results.md

 ![image](uploads/02fdf84f8cf6fa11d436461fb4353d33/image.png)

 ## Interpretation
+In the pre-smoothing image we can see that there's lot of small variances between colors to match the flow of the songs.
+In the post-smoothing image we can see that there's more "blocks" of the same color generated with bigger changes in the music more apparent.

+There is an unfortunate side-effect of the colors all becoming blended and kinda similar but this can be adjusted with the different hyper-parameters (and eventually hopefully set by the user themselves).

 ## Songs Used
 * Clair D' Lune
 * Here Comes the Sun
 * Halo
 * Killing in the Name Of
+* DARE
+* Mr. Blue Sky
+* Carnival of the Animals (Cuckoo)
+* Electric Daisy Violin
+* He's a Pirate
+* Driver's License

 ## Notes
 Raw results and `html` files may be found in the `mood-lighting-server` repository.